 Strong efforts continue locally to encourage development and preservation of affordable housing.
-Affordable undeveloped property, along with rising construction material and labor costs, are the main hindrance to development of affordable housing locally.
-Additionally, clouded or fragmented title to property often renders otherwise potential affordable housing developments infeasible.
+A shortage of affordable undeveloped property, along with rising construction material and labor costs, are the main hindrances to development of affordable housing locally.
+Additionally, clouded or fragmented title to property often renders otherwise potentially affordable housing developments infeasible.
 City of Bryan Community Development staff work regularly with property owners, taxing entities, for- and not-for profit developers (i.e. Habitat and CHDOs) and internal city departments on strategies to facility and expedite new affordable housing locally.